jump-dev/Convex.jl/docs/types.rst

 Expressions
 ============
 Expressions in Convex.jl are formed by applying any *atom* (mathematical function defined in Convex.jl) to variables, constants, and other expressions.
 For a list of these functions, see `operations <operations.html>`_.
 Atoms are applied to expressions using operator overloading.
-Hence, :code:`2+2` calls Julia's built-in addition operator, while :code:`2+x` calls the Convex.jl addition method and returns a Convex.jl expression.
+For example, :code:`2+2` calls Julia's built-in addition operator, while :code:`2+x` calls the Convex.jl addition method and returns a Convex.jl expression.
 Many of the useful language features in Julia, such as arithmetic, array indexing, and matrix transpose are overloaded in Convex.jl so they may be used with variables and expressions just as they are used with native Julia types.

 Expressions that are created must be DCP-compliant.
 More information on DCP can be found `here <http://dcp.stanford.edu/>`_.